Barometric Pressure and Pain

 - See a Chiropractor – Dr. Stephanie Louie has a wide variety of techniques, exercises and stretches that can work together to help you feel better and combat the discomfort you may experience with changes in temperature and weather patterns.
 Whether you’re experiencing muscle and joint pain due to arthritis, an acute injury, old sports injuries or an old motor vehicle injury, Dr. Louie will be glad to help you.

 How Can a Chiropractor Help Relieve Joint Pain?

 Barometric pressure changes with altitude and we now know that it does affect our health, even if we don’t know for certain whether rain and cold affects our bodies directly or indirectly.
 What we do know is that many of us experience pain and inflammation in our bodies, especially when there’s a pre-existing condition like arthritis.

 Chiropractic is a technique that has been around for over a century.
 It deals with the spine and its alignment.
 The spine plays an important role in the body as it supports the head, ribs, and internal organs.

 A chiropractor’s role is to help and make sure everything is functioning in your body as it should.
 Spinal adjustments and other techniques can help relieve pressure on the nerves and this can help reduce inflammation and swelling on the joints.

 Is barometric pressure and the shift from fall to winter leaving you feeling stiff and achy?
 Are you suffering with sciatica or back pain?
 Dr. Louie can provide chiropractic therapy, spinal decompression and provide excellent tips for reducing inflammation by living well with exercise and nutrition tailored to your lifestyle and goals.
-Contact Victoria’s Mind Body Spine clinic to book your initial consultation to start on the path to feeling better, no matter the weather.
+Contact your Victoria chiropractor, Mind Body Spine clinic, to book your initial consultation to start on the path to feeling better, no matter the weather.